 Note: This product does contain MSG.
 MSG can be a gout trigger.
 So depending upon everything else you has going on you may want to use another chili sauce.

 I find it impossible to completely avoid MSG so for the most part I limit how much of it I consume.
 If I have been sticking to the diet and my joints feel good I will use some MSG.

-If your interested in the History of Lao Gan Ma or how to make it at home this is a great video.
+If you're interested in the History of Lao Gan Ma or how to make it at home this is a great video.
 But the video is not vegetarian, the recipe is but not the video.

 Roasted sesame oil

 Dark soy sauce: Dark soy sauce provides a nice color.
 If you do not have it just use more light soy sauce.